 Capital One does have a secured credit card, though.
-While Capital One Platinum is best suited for people with no credit history or fair credit, the Capital One Secured card is the ideal choice for people with bad credit.
+While Capital One Platinum is best suited for people with no credit history or fair credit, the Secured Mastercard® from Capital One is the ideal choice for people with bad credit.
 Since it requires collateral, it’s easy to qualify for.
-In addition, Capital One Secured is unique in that even though the minimum deposit can be $49, $99 or $200, depending on your credit, every cardholder is guaranteed at least a $200 starting limit.
+In addition, Capital One Secured is unique in that even though the minimum deposit can be $49, $99 or $200, depending on your creditworthiness, every cardholder is guaranteed at least a $200 starting limit.

 Your Capital One Secured Credit Card limit will be at least $200, depending on how much you deposit.
 You will be required to deposit $49, $99 or $200, based on your credit history and ability to pay.
 But any amount you deposit above what’s required will increase your minimum $200 limit by the same amount.
 For example, if you have to place a $200 deposit but put down $300 instead, your limit will be $300.
 And if you’re asked to put down $99 but give $199, your limit will also be $300. … read full answer

 After you’re approved, you send in your deposit and that amount becomes your credit limit.
 You can also add as much as you’d like, up to $1,000 total, within the next 80 days.
 After that, you can’t simply add to your deposit and increase your credit limit at will.
 Capital One says they may increase your limit if you pay your bill on time for at least five straight months.

 Here’s how the Capital One Secured Credit Card limit works:

 The minimum Capital One Secured credit limit is $200, no matter what your minimum security deposit is: $200, $99 or $49.

 You can increase your Capital One Secured Card’s limit by adding to your required security deposit within 80 days of opening your account.
 Anything you pay over the minimum increases your limit by the same amount, up to $1,000 total.